 With hot desking, employees can show up at any time and just get to work.
 This arrangement can also be useful for people in the company who travel and need to stop by and do a bit of work or those who mostly work from home but want to change the scenery from time to time.

-With hot desking, there is a certain risk of communication breaking down.
-Trying to find a colleague can become difficult if no one has an assigned workspace.
-This requires clear communication guidelines so that even if someone doesn’t show up at the office, they can reliably be tracked down with little effort.
+Clear communication guidelines are essential to mitigating this, as even if someone doesn’t show up at the office, they can reliably be tracked down with little effort.

 As a related resource, don’t miss our article about the main differences between activity-based working and hot desking.

 Lastly, you’ll have to invest in some must-have hot desking accessories to maximize its potential.